egorsmkv/openapi3-generator/README.md

 ### What does the project do?

-- Generates a YAML file of your API with paths, schemes, security methods in the OpenAPI 3 format
+- Generates a YAML file of your API with paths, schemes, requests, security methods in the [OpenAPI 3](https://swagger.io/specification/) format
-- Runs a Flask web server for prototyping (Flask is used only for development purposes, it is not meant to create API using Flask, but you can do it as well)
+- Runs a Flask web server for prototyping (Flask is used only for development purposes, it is not meant here to create an API using Flask, but you can do it as well)

 ### Structure of the project

-- `config.py` : basic information about the API (title, description, support contacts, tags info and etc)
+- `config.py` : basic information about the API (title, description, support contacts, servers, tags info and etc)
-- `swagger_ui.py` : run a Flask web server for prototyping
+- `swagger_ui.py` : a Flask web server for prototyping
 - `build.py` : a build script to create the `api.yaml` file
-- `api/paths` : your API paths are locating here
+- `api/paths` : your API paths
 - `api/requests` : your API requests
 - `api/schemas` : your API schemas for responses and request bodies
-- `api/project.py` : here you add your schemas, requests and paths
+- `api/project.py` : here you add your classes of schemas, requests and paths

 ### Requirements